pearsonca/scala-commsim/index.md

 curve and uninformative) + confidence intervals as a function of time, for a few locations in phase space - high rate of meets + probability of use.

+###Parameter Setting

+using empirical dataset:

+- determine mean number of locations visited by a user
+- determine mean visitation rate by users

+Covert group has stochastic behavior that is expected to match these results.
+Rate of attendance + rate of use of wifi obvious non-identifiable (with this data, probably quite identifiable with simple additional observations on empirical data), so will use a single parameter for them.

+So the simulation parameters are covert group size + \"plotting\" rate.
+As plotting rate is increased or decreased, it is offset by non-plotting visit rate.

 ##Afterthoughts

 ##Acknowledgements